 - Did you feel loved, accepted, appreciated, cared for, or understood as a child?

 - What did you believe about yourself as a child?

 As you ponder and answer these questions you will find where your parents parenting patterns show up in your parenting.
-You can become a more conscious parent and work on change those patterns in your own parenting.
+You can become a more conscious parent and work on changing those patterns in your own parenting.
 When we parent unconsciously 95% percent of the time we are parenting from how we were parented as kids.

 How To Become A More Conscious Parent

 One of the biggest and most profound things you can do as a parent is to be an active listener.
 How many times during the day have you really intently listened to your children?
 Listened to their stories, their fears, concerns, frustrations, and even their body language?